fabio-muramatsu/PPTSectionIndicator/README.md

 One you’re done formatting the elements, press the "Next" button.
 The base textboxes and markers from the first step will be replaced by the formatted elements, considering the sections you’ve defined in your presentation.
 Now you should place the elements to your liking, taking into account that slide markers are ordered from left to right, starting a new line if necessary.
 You should not change anything related to formatting, as it will be lost when propagating the objects to all slides.
 If you’d like to make changes, cleanup the presentation and start over.

 Once you’re done placing the elements, press the "Done" button.
 PPT Section Indicator will propagate the elements to all slides in the specified range.

+## Download

+Visit the [Releases](https://github.com/fabio-muramatsu/PPTSectionIndicator/releases) page to find the most recent version.
+The installer is packed in ZIP format.
+Extract it and run the setup file.
+If you have installed a previous version, you will have to remove it before installing.

 ## Troubleshooting